maelvls/secret-transform/README.md

 ### Use-case: HAProxy Community Edition and HAProxy Enterprise Edition

-- HAProxy,
-- Hitch,
-- OpenDistro for Elasticsearch.
 The [`crt`](https://cbonte.github.io/haproxy-dconv/2.5/configuration.html#5.1-crt) parameter requires a PEM bundle containing the PKCS#8 private key followed by the X.509 certificate chain.
 An example of configuration looks like this:

 ```haproxy
 frontend www